Home » Business Email Etiquette Blog » Are You an e-Tattler at Work?

 Professionals Do Not e-Tattle

-What some make the mistake of doing is Cc:’ing a supervisor the moment they don’t like what a coworker in the office is doing — or not doing.
+What some make the mistake of doing is Cc’ing a supervisor the moment they don’t like what a coworker in the office is doing — or not doing.
 That is e-tattling.

-When used to tattle or CYA, Cc:’ing rarely accomplishes anything other than creating unnecessary emails and, in most cases, only serves to reflect upon you negatively.
+When used to tattle or CYA, Cc’ing rarely accomplishes anything other than creating unnecessary emails and, in most cases, only serves to reflect upon you negatively.

-Click these links for more on using Cc: and BCc:.
+Click these links for more on using Cc and BCc.

 Have a question about this topic